 Explore below to find answers to some of the most frequently asked questions we receive.

 What do you charge for us to get full-size images?

-We include full-size, unwatermarked images with every photoshoot, so there is never an additional fee to get these big beauties.
+I include full-size, unwatermarked images with every photoshoot, so there is never an additional fee to get these big beauties.
 Plus, your contract contains a copyright release granting you personal usage rights so you can share photos online or print them yourself if you choose.
-When we meet up for a consultation, we can show you how easy it is to download pictures to your own computer.
+When we meet up for a consultation, I can show you how easy it is to download pictures to your own computer.